bisdn/bisdn.github.io/network_configuration/bgp.md

 ## BGP configuration overview

 The FRR configuration files can be found in the /etc/frr/ directory.
-Each routing protocol is handeled by a specifc frr daemon (e.g. bgpd, ripd or eigrpd) and can be configured via a specific configuration file.
+Each routing protocol is handled by a specific frr daemon (e.g. bgpd, ripd or eigrpd) and can be configured via a specific configuration file.
 To get started with BGP, we first need to enable the corresponding daemon `bgpd` in /etc/frr/daemons by replacing the default `no` with `yes`.